Microflow/Low-Grid/000-Triangle-Setlist-Handout.md

 ### And on a Sunday evening bells ring out in the dusk D G

 ### Another day in June, we'll pick eleven for football
 ### We're playing for our lives, the referee gives us fuck all
 ### I saw you in the corner of my eye on the sidelines
 ### Your dark mascara bids me to historical deeds

 ### The lovin' is a mess, what happened to all of the feeling?
 G D
 ### I thought it was for real, babies, rings and fools kneeling
 ### And words of pledging trust and lifetimes stretching forever
 ### So what went wrong?
 It was a lie, it crumbled apart
 ### Ghost figures of past, present, future haunting the heart

-### Optional

-I thought it was for real, babies, rings and fools kneeling (Babies, rings and fools kneeling) G D We're playing for our lives, the referee gives us fuck all Am Em I saw you in the corner of my eye on the sidelines C G Your dark mascara bids me to historical deeds D G

 ### Good